ringo/ringojs.org/site/tutorial/processingdata.md

         }
     }

-Okay, it is a request with "method" type POST; that's good but were is the actual POST data?
-Raw JSGI does not help us much; if you read the Specification, you know the whole request body is in the "input" property.
+We have a request with "method" type POST but where is the actual POST data?
+Stick to the rescue!

-We do not want to deal with the details of how this works... so again: Stick to the rescue!

 By adding the "params" middleware  Stick provides us with new request properties "queryParams", "postParams", and "params".
 First, configure our Stick application to use the "params" middleware: